-Proceedings within commercial jurisdiction: Pursuant to the Art.
-43-3 (3) of Commercial Procedure Code of Ukraine a plaintiff must commence legal actions on the merits within 5 (five) days from the day of obtaining the arrest order.
+Commercial proceedings: there is no special reference to the ship arrest procedure, but generally, pursuant to the Art.
+43-3 (3) of the Commercial Procedure Code of Ukraine a claimant must commence legal actions on the merits within 5 (five) days from the day of obtaining the arrest order.